 This document uses the term Collection Groups because the concern is to collect Additional Information about the data being created.
 The Collection Groups identify types of Activities where Additional Information may be collected and is a specialisation of the PMBOK terminology, in particular including “Closing” because when the process to create data closes, steps must be taken to ensure its usability after the end of that process.
 The Collection Groups are:

-Initiating – justification for creating the data
+Initiating – justification for creating the data and initial definition of the data project

 Planning – planning for the data creation and encoding